mvdicesare/CloudKitJournal-1/README.md

     }
 ```

-* You can then use these keys to pull values out of the CKRecord coming from your convenience initalizer.
+* You can then use these keys to pull values out of the CKRecord coming from your convenience initializer.
-* You will need to cast these properties as their repsective types while you unwrap them at the beginning of your conveniece initializer.
+* You will need to cast these properties as their respective types while you unwrap them at the beginning of your convenience initializer.
 See the example below for reference.
 If any of the three properties are not found in the CKRecord for the specified key the initializer should fail and return nil.

 ```swift
  guard let title = ckRecord[EntryConstants.TitleKey] as?
 String else {return nil}
 ```
-* Call the memberwise initializer you wrote before, using the values you unwrapped from the CKRecord as the initalizer’s arguments.
-Do not use either of the default values provided in the memberwise initalizer.
-User the the `recordID` property on the `ckRecord` taken in by the convenience initializer as the argument for initalizers `ckRecordID` parameter.
+* Call the memberwise initializer you wrote before, using the values you unwrapped from the CKRecord as the initializer's arguments.
+Do not use either of the default values provided in the memberwise initializer.
+User the `recordID` property on the `ckRecord` taken in by the convenience initializer as the argument for initializers `ckRecordID` parameter.

 Write an initializer for CKRecord using only an instance of your Entry model object

-* Add an extension to `CKRecord` and then create a convenience initializerIn an Extension on `CKRecord`
+* Add an extension to `CKRecord` and then create a convenience initializer in an Extension on `CKRecord`
 * Create a convenience initializer that takes in an Entry as it’s only parameter
 * Call the designated initializer of the `CKRecord` which takes in a `recordType` and a `recordID`.
 The record type is going to be a string representation of your model object (“Entry”).
-Add this as a third static property to your `EntryConstants` struct.
+Add this as a fourth static property to your `EntryConstants` struct.
 The record ID is going to be the `ckRecordID` property on the entry object your initializer takes in as a parameter
 * This is where you set the key-value pairs for the `CKRecord`.
 After the designated initializer, you can call self.setValue(value: forKey:) (The key is going to be a string representation of your property from your `EntryConstants` struct, the value is going to be the entry parameter’s value).

 ```swift